michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0128.md

 - adj: threatening or foreshadowing evil or tragic developments
 - adj: presaging ill fortune
 ### Family
+- ominous: ominously+
-ominous: ominously+;omen: omened, omening, omens, ominous;omened: ill-omened
+- omen: omened, omening, omens, ominous
+- omened: ill-omened
 ### Examples
 - The conditions at the Naud Street warehouse appeared to be nowhere near as ominous.
 - Almost all current trends look ominous for Britain’s first four broadcast networks.